-The board of Boston’s pubic transport operator, MBTA, has agreed an order for 120 additional Red Line cars – a decision which will result in the complete renewal of the Red Line fleet.
+The board of Boston’s public transport operator, MBTA, has agreed an order for 120 additional Red Line cars – a decision which will result in the complete renewal of the Red Line fleet.

 Chinese manufacturer CRRC is currently building a factory in Springfield, Massachusetts, having won a contract in 2015 to supply 284 new cars for Boston’s Orange and Red lines.